magnusmel/evaluation-guide/content/evaluation-guide/app-capabilities/mendix-for-private-cloud.md

 ## 4 How Can I Use Mendix for Private Cloud Standalone? {#standalone}

-If corporate policies won't allow you to have an online connection to the private cloud, it is possilbe to use Mendix for Private Cloud in **Standalone** mode.
+If corporate policies won't allow you to have an online connection to the private cloud, it is possible to use Mendix for Private Cloud in **Standalone** mode.
 In this situation the developer will not be able to use the online portal to manage their applications, but will use a custom CI/CD solution to create the Mendix CR for a new version of the Mendix application.

 In these circumstances, a local source code repository is typically used for the models of the Mendix application.
 By creating a CI/CD pipeline where 'OnCommit' creates the Mendix CR, the integration is established.